Muhammadegb1/AIEngineer2025_Bootcamp/LangGraph/README.md

 ## 🛠️ Managing Messages Efficiently

 ### 1. Trim Messages
-- Keep only the last N messages (e.g., 5) to reduce token usage.
+- keep only the last N messages.
 - Use `RemoveMessage` to delete older messages while keeping the recent context.

 ### 2. Summarizing Messages